Skip to content

 GatePurpose

-dedupe(key, ttl)Drop duplicates within a TTL window.
+deduplicate(key, window)Drop duplicates within a window.

 ttl(seconds)Drop signals older than a deadline.

-throttle(rate, per)Cap the rate at which signals pass.
+throttle(rate)Cap the rate at which signals pass.

 Mesh